robvdpol/RaceControl/README.md

 ## Installation
 * Download the [latest release](https://github.com/robvdpol/RaceControl/releases/latest) and start the installer.
+* If the [.NET Core Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) needs to be installed on your system you will be notified about it.
-* Follow the steps in the installation wizard to complete the installation.
+* Follow the steps in the setup wizard to complete the installation.
-* Start Race Control using the desktop shortcut or start menu entry.
+* Start Race Control using either the desktop shortcut or the start menu entry.

 ## Keyboard shortcuts
 The internal player supports the following keyboard shortcuts: